 Solid Tumor Genetic Tests Detect&Act

-Characterizing the genetic changes in a solid tumor is critical for possible targeted therapies.
-Customized treatment depends on the specific genetic alterations in the tumor tissue.
+Characterizing the changes in cells and/or tissue and genetic changes in a solid tumor is critical for treatment strategy.
+Customized treatment depends on type, severity (stage) and the specific genetic alterations in the tumor tissue.
 Genotype directed therapy or genotype-matched clinical trials can improve patient care and survival.

 IMPORTANCE OF GETTING TESTED